trouble auto-joining restricted channels on OFTC after client re-connect

 but when the client re-connects itself automatically, i see "Nick already in use:" before it verifies the cert; and i do not see the "You have been automatically identified." message at all - in it's usual place is the error: "Cannot join channel (Need to be identified and verified to join this channel"

-#1 Updated by Darkstar over 1 year ago
+#1 Updated by Darkstar almost 2 years ago

 This happened before in 0.12 too with Nickserv-based registrations.
 Reason is that the re-join happens too early, long before the Nickserv IDENT message is sent and acknowledged.
 Thus you have to re-join.
 It would be good to have an option to delay joining channels either by a fixed amount, or at least until Nickserv registration is done

-#2 Updated by digitalcircuit over 1 year ago
+#2 Updated by digitalcircuit almost 2 years ago

 - Target version set to Some future release